-Bedlington Terrier sketches by permission of Francien van Vuuren (C)
+ALL Bedlington Terrier sketches on this website are by permission of Francien van Vuuren (C) this means they are copyright and may not be copied without permission.

 I bought my first Bedlington Terrier in 1987 and discovered that one is never enough.
 For me they are the perfect all-round pet.
 Bedlingtons have a non-shedding, wool coat which makes them perfect for many people with allergies, they do not smell like a dog.